 The early Baptists that arrived in Chile likely brought with them some strong libertarian tendencies.
-Virginian Baptists were the first Americans to support Chilean Baptists works in 1917.
+Southern Baptists were the first Americans to support Chilean Baptist works in 1917.
 Accordingly, there was probably a tacit link with to the influential activism of Pastor John Leland, who preached thousands of sermons in Virginia and took an activist role in both the association of Baptists—that would later send missionaries Earl and Mary Davidson to Chile (see page 27 of the missionary list)—and the promotion of libertarian ideals for the newly-formed United States.
+The would have certainly been influenced by Southern Theological Seminary men like Eduard Y. Mullins and A. T. Robertson, with perhaps some lingering ideas from preaching expert John Broadus and historian William Whitsitt.
 Indeed, it is unlikely that American Baptists sent socialists or communists to Chile, and surely not any pacifists.

 According to Ricardo Becerra Inostroza in Invitando a Conocer la Historia de una Comunidad Cristiana (2006:18-22), (which translates to "An invitation to know the history of a Christian community"), the first Baptists arrived in Chile in 1884 from Hamburg and Berlin, Germany.
 More followed in 1892, establishing a church in the southern 8th Region in the town Contulmo, and then spread to the western 9th Region, with the second church in "El Salto" (north of Temuco) opening in 1894, with others soon being established in Quillén, Púa, and Victoria.
 They preached in German and struggled to preach in Spanish, which had to be improved over time.
 Their main goal ended up being to evangelize German-speaking Roman Catholic immigrants that had settled in southern Chile.
 Similarly, English-speaking Baptists William (Guillermo) MacDonald and his wife Julia arrived from Scotland in 1888, having been invited by Chilean President Balmaceda to serve as a professor in the English colony in Púa (between Victoria and Temuco).
 He was paid by the Bible Society in Valparaíso started by Presbyterian (and Mason, Pereira, page 12) Dr. David Trumbull and received a parcel of land in Freire from the Chilean governemnt for his efforts.
 MacDonald ended up establishing Baptist churches from Victoria to Valdivia, and then jumped further south to Chiloé island.